AudreyGermain/Game-Recommendation-System/README.md

 ```
 In case the list of recommendations is empty (it could happen if none of the games the user already posses are in the game dataset) or not valid, a DataFrame without recommendations is returned.
 In case of a valid recommendation list, the returned DataFrame has the recommended game titles with their corresponding review (percentage of positive review).
 Games that the user already posses are removed (no need to recommend a game the user already purchased).

 Subsequently, the recommendations are ordered according to their reviews, from best to worst.
-We decided to proceed this way since it's the easiest way to order the recommendations, particularly considering that it's not possible to produce recommendations for every game the user posses since games in both datasets do not match perfectly as mentioned previously [here](#match_games).
+We decided to proceed this way since it's the easiest way to order the recommendations, particularly considering that it's not possible to produce recommendations for every game the user possess since games in both datasets do not match perfectly as mentioned previously [here](#match_games).
 If it weren't because of this mismatch, we considered taking into account the proportion of play time of each game relatively to the others a user played in order to recommend similar games to those that are most played.
 Using the reviews to sort the recommendations still ensures that the recommended games are considered good in general by all users.

 If there are less recommendations than the desired number of recommendations requested, empty spaces fill in the rest of the columns.
 All the DataFrame rows produced by the function '*make_recommendation_for_user*' are combined and then outputted as a CSV file.

-*Not sure about this:*

-The whole script is arranged in a function to let us run it with multiple different input.
-Those columns correspond to the variable column_name in the code that generate the cosine similarity matrix.

 ## IV.
 Evaluation & Analysis <a name="evaluation-analysis"></a>